benchristel/process-to-processes/src/programming/foundational-concepts/processes.md

 showDate()
 ```

 The purpose of this program is to display the current date and time on an HTML page.
 We can only simulate this process in our heads at a very abstract level, by imagining potential times that it might display and what they would look like on a computer screen.
 Whereas the mental process for the `caesarCipher` function could proceed very concretely, and produce actual knowledge, our mental process for `showDate` cannot produce the knowledge or the effect that the program would produce when run on a computer.
-That is, we can't pluck knowledge of the current time out of thin air, nor can we telekinetically project text into our web browser.
+We can't pluck knowledge of the current time out of thin air, nor can we telekinetically project text into our web browser.
 Thus, the process of mentally simulating this program is fundamentally incommensurate with the process produced by running it on a computer.

 It seems that there are two types of processes: